-

 Matres Lectionis in Biblical Hebrew

-Matres lectionis (Latin for “mothers of reading”) refers to a system in which certain Hebrew consonants were used to indicate vowels.
-This innovation emerged as a response to the need for accurate reading of the biblical text, particularly as the … Continue reading
+Matres lectionis (Latin for “mothers of reading“) refers to a system in which certain Hebrew consonants were used to indicate vowels.
+This innovation emerged as a response to the need for accurate reading of the biblical text, particularly as the spoken language evolved.
+The system was pivotal in preserving correct pronunciation and facilitating the reading of sacred texts by later generations.

 Posted in Grammar, Textual Criticism